-According to figures released by the National Caravan Council (NCC), the cumulative of motorcaravans first registered in June were up 4.2% compared to last year, at 8,552 units.
-The moving annual total (M-A-T) as of June showed a 9.5% increase with 14,409 units registered.
-This shows that the market has grown, once again.
-The statistics shown suggest a comfortable year for the market but, those on the ground would argue much differently.
+Figures released by the National Caravan Council (NCC) show the volume of motorcaravans registered between January and June 2018 were up 4.2% compared to last year, at 8,552 units.
+The June moving annual total (M-A-T) showed a 9.5% increase, with 14,409 units registered.
+The market has grown, with the statistics suggesting a comfortable year, however many dealers might argue differently.

-The values for this edition have been decreased from 2% for this guide due to general vehicle depreciation.
+The values for the October edition have decreased by 2%.
 For subscribers of the Glass’s caravan app, please ensure that you regularly update the current editions to receive the latest datasets.
-Since the July 2017, we have added over 800 previously unvalued models to our database to help you value the vehicles around you.
+Since the July 2017 edition, we have added over 800 previously unvalued models to our database to help you value the vehicles around you.